jsa214-jihoon/cmpt471-group16/README.md

 #### Router with Bloom Counter
+This p4app is the exact same as *myrouter.p4app* but it has implemented the bloom filter as a counter rather then as a bit array.
+Aside from this it has the same functionality.

 Launch Docker.
 On the Docker Terminal, *cd* to the repository folder containing the *myrouterbloomcounter.p4app* folder and run the following command.
 ```